gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 situation and implement some kind of interoperability layer between Chrome and and Firefox.
-Jitsi Meet is no exception of course; in the beginning it was a no-brainer to assume Plan B because that's what Chrome implements and Firefox didn't have multistream support.
-As a result most of our abstractions were built arround this assumption.
+Jitsi Meet is no exception of course; in the beginning it was a no-brainer to assume Plan B because that's what Chrome implements and Firefox didn't have [multistream support](https://bugzilla.mozilla.org/show_bug.cgi?id=1095218).
+As a result, most of Jitsi's abstractions were built around this assumption.

 The most substantial difference between Unified Plan and Plan B is how they represent media stream tracks.
 Unified Plan extends the standard way of